K.J. Osborn Player Prop Bets for NFL Week 18 | Minnesota vs. Chicago 1/9/2022

 Season Stats

-- Osborn has caught 49 passes on 78 targets for 634 yards and six touchdowns, averaging 39.6 yards per game.
+- Osborn has racked up 634 yards on 49 catches with six touchdowns this season, averaging 39.6 yards per game on 78 targets.

 - Osborn has been the target of 78 of his team's 582 passing attempts this season, or 13.4% of the target share.

-- Osborn (nine red zone targets) has been the recipient of 12.5% of his team's 72 red zone pass attempts.
+- Osborn has seen the ball thrown his way nine times in the red zone this season, 12.5% of his team's 72 red zone pass attempts.

+- The Vikings, who rank 14th in the NFL in points scored, have attempted a pass 57.7% of the time while running the football 42.3% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Osborn's matchup with the Bears.